wodowiesel/PiFunk/README.md

 `-c` for compiling without linking for making object

- -E tells to stop after preprocessing stage
+`-E` for stopping after preprocessing stage in compilation

 `-D_USE_MATH_DEFINES` for mathematical lib definitions